PulkitChadha125/30013-Direct-option-Kishore-Project/README.md

 - **First checks the first candle of the present day:**
   - If first candle is green → marks it as Signal Candle
 - **If first candle is red:**
-  - Analyzes last 3 candles for the green candle pattern
+  - Looks for the next green candle that meets pattern conditions
-  - Checks if previous candle is green and meets pattern conditions
+  - Checks if green candle's high and low are both less than the previous candle's high and low
 - If signal detected:
   - Calculates Entry, SL, and Target levels
   - Stores signal in state